-A Useful Dodge for Storing Small Parts OR storing and keeping handy the multitude of wireless bits and pieces, such as nuts, bolts, washers, etc., I have adopted the following simple plan.
-I collected a dozen round 2oz. tobacco tins and fixed them on a board, as shown in sketch, by means of a wood screw through the bottom of each tin.
+A Useful Dodge for Storing Small Parts FOR storing and keeping handy the multitude of wireless bits and pieces, such as note bolts weakers at L have adopted the following simple plan.
+I collected a dozen round 20z. tobacco tins and fixed them on a board, as shown in sketch, by means of a wood screw through the bottom of each tin.
 For identifying the various sections, the side of each tin is slotted in a convenient place and bent over to allow a small label to be stuck on.
 Handles may be fixed to the board, if necessary.
-I also make use of this idea necessary. for holding wood screws, nails, etc., and find it saves a lot of time,-L. A. GINGER (Barnes).

-Radiogram Switching Device MANY people who possess a radiogram forget to a radiogram forget to switch off after using the pick-up.
-The accompanying sketch shows a method which enables the set to be switched off automatically by placing the pick-up on the rest.
+I also make use of this idea for holding wood screws, nails, etc., and find it saves a lot of time.-L. A. GINGER (Barnes).
+Radiogram Switching Device MANY people who possess a radiogram forget to switch off after using the sketch shows a method which enables the set to be switched off automatically by placing the pick-up on the rest.
 When the pick-up is placed on the rest it forces the metal rod down, thus breaking the circuit.
 The two leads, A and B, are connected in parallel with the L.T. switch.-W. G. VINCENT (Walforth).